Browse by Medical Category

 You’ll need to wear a “jump suit,” a kind of surgical scrubs, so you can stay with your child while the anesthesiologist is helping him/her fall asleep before the operation.
-Anesthesiologists usually carry younger children into the operating room, which you may watch.
-Older children will be taken in on a gurney.
+Anesthesiologists usually have parents carry younger children into the operating room.
+Older children will be taken into the operating room on a gurney.

-For longer surgical procedures, you’ll be given a pager so you can step outside or get something to eat.
+For longer surgical procedures, you will be asked for your cell phone number so you can step outside or get something to eat but still be reached if necessary.
 You’ll be notified when the surgical staff has an update for you.
-When your surgeon meets with you after the procedure, you’ll be able to see your child about 30 minutes later in the recovery area.
-Inpatient cases will be taken to the Post Anesthesia Recovery Unit (PACU) for a few hours before being transferred to one of the inpatient floors.
+When your surgeon meets with you after the procedure, you’ll be able to see your child in the recovery area.
+Ideally we have parents in the recovery room as soon as the patient arrives and intraoperative information has been conveyed to the recovery team.
+Typically, children stay an hour or two in the recovery room prior to discharge home or up to the inpatient floors, if staying overnight.
 Parents may stay with their child around the clock if they’d like—there are no set visiting hours.

-Before your child’s surgery, your doctor will request that you schedule a pre-operative clinic visit.
+Before your child’s surgery, your doctor will request that you schedule a pre-operative clinic visit or phone call.
 The pre-op clinic visit is an opportunity to meet with members of the health care team to help you and your child feel more comfortable.
 You’ll also fill out forms and your child may undergo a few necessary tests ordered by your doctor.
 These tests can vary depending on your child’s case but can include:

-You’ll also meet with a nurse, maybe a nurse practitioner, medical or surgical resident (a physician receiving extra training in a given specialty), or anesthesiologist.
+Your care team may include a nurse practitioner, and/or anesthesiologist.
 They’ll gather information about your child’s medical history and will share information about how you can prepare for surgery.
 You and your child will learn what you can expect before, during and after surgery.
 Our goal is to make you and your child as comfortable as possible.
 We invite you to come prepared with a list of questions if you’d like.